WHAT TO EXPECT

 Overview

-Unicast traffic will not be affected by this feature since it will work as it did before.
+Unicast traffic will not be affected by this feature since it will work as always.
 The xNIC will only be used for Multicast traffic.
 The default interface xNIC will use is eth0.
 It can be installed via the cloud’s Cloud Shell or using a VM that will act as a manager to control the cluster.
 Either way, it is required to have connectivity to the cloudSwXtch and the Kubernetes cluster.

 In this document, we will discuss how to do it via CloudShell.
 However, the commands below will work in either CloudShell or on the VM managing the K8s cluster.